How to take a screenshot on iPad, iPad Pro, and iPad Mini

 Again, your screen will flash to let you know the screen captured on your iPad.
 Then, you’ll see the thumbnail preview in the bottom left-hand corner, which you’ll be able to tap to make any edits or to share it.

-How to take a screenshot on the new iPad Pro 2018
+How to screenshot on the iPad Pro

 - Press and hold the sleep/wake and volume up buttons.